“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 This change in focus also symbolizes a broader realization: my time is my own, to be allocated as I see fit.
 With this newfound autonomy, I can write with a renewed sense of purpose and fulfillment, reimagining my scholarship in a format that is both open and independent, ensuring that my work is not only archived but also publicly available and that can bring me any eventual financial rewards.
 This decision echoes the sentiment I conveyed during a presentation at KHM in Kassel, where I was invited by Professor Mischa Kuball: “So long, and thanks for all the fish.”
 The humor underscored the gravity of my departure from conventional academic publishing.

-In closing, I owe a curious debt of gratitude to the poorly written, angry emails and pixelated memes that have prompted me to reevaluate my voluntary enslavement to the academic publishing industry.
+In closing, I owe a curious debt of gratitude to the two poorly written, angry emails and pixelated memes that have prompted me to reevaluate my voluntary enslavement to the academic publishing industry.
 This essay marks a deliberate departure from the constraints of traditional publishing frameworks toward a more autonomous, fulfilling intellectual path.
 It affirms the value of my time and contributions, highlighting the necessity of prioritizing meaningful engagement over the exploitative demands of entrenched systems and relationships.
 As I move forward, I do so with a clarity of purpose, fully in control of how, where, and to whom I offer my labor.

 ENDNOTES